bariscann/BLG-638E_DRL_Competition/README.md

 # DRL-Competition 2023
-A strategy simulation game for competing Deep Reinforcement Learning (DRL) agents.
+A turn based strategy simulation game for competing Deep Reinforcement Learning (DRL) agents.
 It has complex dynamics such that the state-of-the-art methods can be compared meaningfully while computationally being simple that it doesn't take a lifetime to complete a DRL training.

 &nbsp;